a11yproject/a11yproject.com/src/posts/2020-10-28-dyslexia-fonts.md

 When designing fonts, some typographers flip and rotate one character to form other characters.
 Letters b, p, d and q are usually created using this method.
 This is because it makes it easier to make the font.

-However, this practice causes problems for people with Dyslexia.
-This is because some letters, numbers, punctuation, and other characters become indistinguishable.
+However, this practice may cause problems for people with Dyslexia.
+It can make some letters, numbers, punctuation, and other characters become indistinguishable.
 This can make it easy to confuse one character for another.
-As a result, people with Dyslexia prefer fonts where all the characters are unique.
+As a result, people with Dyslexia may prefer fonts where all the characters are unique.

 ## The questionable utility of Dyslexic fonts?